BMMRO-tech/BMMRO/architectural-decision-records/2026-08-27_streamline_deployment_process.md

 ## Final decision

-We have decided to go with options 3 and 4.
+We have decided to go with a combination of options 3 and 4.
 The flow is the following:

 1. **Development**